You Might Have Been Cryptojacked

 “Install and regularly run anti-virus and anti-malware software” may sound like tired, clichéd advice, but it’s a first line of defense against most illicit software.
 The problem is that cybercriminals design their cryptojacking scripts to avoid detection.
 That isn’t to say you shouldn’t do away with your security software, but it does mean that a “clean” reading isn’t always accurate when it comes to cryptojacking.

-Many web browsers—like Firefox and Chrome—have extensions that are designed to block cryptojacking scripts.
-But, just as is the case with security software, browser extensions aren’t a silver bullet.
+TomsHardware.com notes that many web browsers—like Firefox and Chrome—have extensions that are designed to block cryptojacking scripts.
+But, just as is the case with security software, browser extensions aren’t perfect.
 If a cybercriminal creates a script that is unknown to the security software or browser extension, it’s unlikely to be detected.

 Will the problem get worse?

 It’s hard to predict how cryptojacking will continue to affect people surfing the Internet.
-If I had to guess, I’d say the legal variety will probably continue, and more companies will probably choose an opt-in model—at least until there’s a legal challenge to the practice.
-Your guess is as good as mine when it comes to predicting court-case outcomes.
+If I had to guess, I’d say the legal variety will probably continue, and more companies will choose an opt-in model—at least until there’s a legal challenge to the p Until there’s a software solution, treat it as you would any other virus: install security software, be mindful of system slowdowns, and check CPU usage in Task Manager.
+Good luck out there.

 Until there’s a software solution, treat it as you would any other virus: install security software, be mindful of system slowdowns, and check CPU usage in Task Manager.